 Established in 2006 as the Diversity Learning Center, the Bob and Aleicia Woodrick Center for Equity and Inclusion provides a structural space for the ODEI unit and GRCC stakeholders.
-In this space, GRCC and surrounding regional communities are provided with the opportunity to experience multicultural competence through community partnerships, academic colloquium, youth conferences, student support initiatives, and programming that advances responsive social justice.
+In this space, GRCC and surrounding communities are provided with the opportunity to experience cultural competence through community partnerships, academic colloquium, youth conferences, student engagement initiatives, and programming that advances responsive social justice.

 The Woodrick Legacy